anandpreshob/OHIF-AI/README.md

   <img src="docs/images/all_prompts.png" alt="All Prompts Example" width="700">
 </a>

+### Model Selection

+Choose which segmentation model to use:

+- **nnInteractive**: Supports all prompt types (point, scribble, lasso, bounding box)
+- **SAM2/MedSAM2**: Currently supports positive/negative points and positive bounding boxes only

+💡 Based on preliminary internal testing, nnInteractive provides faster inference and generally feels more real-time and accurate in typical clinical image segmentation tasks.

 ### Running Inference

-After providing prompts, you can run inference by clicking one of the manual inference buttons located next to the red box:
+After providing prompts and choosing the model, you can run inference by clicking the inference button located next to the red box:

-- **SAM2 inference**: Run segmentation using **SAM2**
-- **nnInteractive inference**: Run segmentation using **nnInteractive**

 **Live Mode**: To avoid manually clicking the inference button each time, enable **Live Mode**.
 Once enabled, the model will automatically segment the target structure on every prompt you provide.

-💡 For both models, a single prompt (for example, a point or scribble on one slice) automatically propagates the segmentation across the entire 3D image stack, enabling volumetric segmentation from minimal user input.
+💡 For all models, a single prompt (for example, a point or scribble on one slice) automatically propagates the segmentation across the entire 3D image stack, enabling volumetric segmentation from minimal user input.

 <a href="docs/images/output.png" target="_blank">
   <img src="docs/images/output.png" alt="Output" width="700">